 Hauraki-Waikato MP Nanaia Mahuta welcomed the national day of commemorations.
-"The event will be about looking towards a more informed future where New Zealand will not hide from our past but comm@ETRIEWS UPDATIES are so that the whole story can be told, acknowledged so we Cetriostanhuetisian She also said the Government should require the New Blealand wars to be part of core social studies and history carrival ago them anytime using browser settings She thanked students from Otorohanga High School who had brought a petition to Parliament to call for a day of remembrance.
+"The event will be about looking towards a more informed future where New Zealand will not hide from our past but commercial with the whole story can be told, acknowledged so we start the whole story can be told, acknowledged so we start to the whole story can be told."
+She also said the Government should require the NEW Blealand wars to be part of core social studies and histogy carrivally gethem anytime using browser settings She thanked students from Otorohanga High School who had brought a petition to Parliament to call for a day of remembrance.
 Trending on NZ Herald